PietroCiaccio/ExchangeMigration/README.md

 The EM (ExchangeMigration) Powershell module is used to assist a Microsoft Exchange cross-forest migration.

+EM is still in testing and has therefore being marked as an alpha release.

 **Developed using the following**

 - Powershell Version 5.